ESWAT/cektop/README.md

 - `grunt build` will build production-ready files without publishing to GitHub Pages or updating the `gh-pages` branch
 - `grunt shipit` will update your `gh-pages` branch with production-ready files and publish to GitHub Pages
 - *Optional*: Install the [LiveReload extension for Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) so your browser automatically refreshes whenever you make changes in development mode

+## Example

+You’re looking at it.
+The `master` branch of this repo contains the development files, while the `gh-pages` branch contains only the files needed for the [CEKTOP website](http://eswat.ca/cektop).

+The process of getting your work on GitHub Pages is pretty much…

+1. Download or clone CEKTOP and install dependencies
+2. Hack, hack, hack
+3. `grunt shipit`

 ## Structure